-The additional reserve includes amounts reserved for claims Incurred But Not Reported ("IBNR") at the financial position-date in addition to other contingencies and any differences that may arise.
+The additional reserve includes amounts reserved for claims Incurred but Not Reported ("IBNR") at the consolidated financial position date in addition to other contingencies and any differences that may arise.
 Provision based on the Management's judgement and the Group's prior experience is maintained for the cost of settling claims incurred but not reported at the financial position date.

-Notes to consolidated financial statements for the financial year ended 31 December 2020 i- Provision for employees' end of service benefits
+i- Provision for employees' end of service benefits

 The Group provides end of service benefits to its employees.
-The entitlement to these benefits is based upon the employees' final salary and length of service, subject to the completion of a minimum service period in accordance with relevant labour law and the employees' contracts.
+The entitlement to these benefits is based upon the employees' final salary and length of service, subject to the completion of a minimum service period in accordance with relevant labor law and the employees' contracts.
 The expected costs of these benefits are accrued over the period of employment.
 This liability, which is unfunded, represents the amount payable to each employee as a result of termination on the reporting date.